bstevens00/bstevens00/README.md

 # Brendan Stevens

 Hello and welcome.
 My name is Brendan, and I'm a high school math teacher who teaches many courses, including Personal Finance, Geometry, and Algebra, as well as Statistics and Calculus.
 I have a Bachelor's in Mathematics from the University of Kansas and a Master's Degree in Applied Statistics, Analytics, and Data Science.
-And, you know, just a general liking for all things math related, you know?
+In addition to that, I also have... just a general liking for most things math-related, you know?
 Anyway, this landing page serves two primary purposes, listed below.
 You may click the link to take you to whichever pertains to your needs.

   1. [Student Resources]() for class and/or cool things.
   2. [Data Science Portfolio](https://github.com/bstevens00/Data-Science-Portfolio) for interested parties and personal projects.